Proto:Duke Nukem: Total Meltdown

 This is actually Alien Rendezvous in the final version.

-The name appears to be make reference to "Royale with Cheese" like Duke Royale.
+The name appears to be making reference to "Royale with Cheese" like Duke Royale.
 It may have just been the old slot used for Duke Royale.

 The secret exit is missing, since Faces of Death was not made into a single-player level yet.